uwu/with/README.md

 		({ hello }) => {
 			// You can get types via destructuring like `() => ({ hello, ...etc }) =>`.

-			// This is required for with with to be able to get the contents of this function.
+			// This is required to be the FIRST LINE OF CODE for with with to be able to get the contents of this function properly.
-			// Everything before this will not run.
+			// This line will never actually run in your code.
 			// If you have the ability to make it not get removed by a transpiler, you can just use the comment `/*$WITHSTART$*/` instead. eval("/*$WITHSTART$*/");